mohamed-maad/mock-server-recruitment/README.md

 ### 3) Save events to database:

-Use a DAO
+Save to a table in your database

 ### 4) Save people to database and update their information:

-Use a DAO
+USave to a table in your database

 ### 5) Create person controller: